How to write an effective meta-description?

 • Use the active voice

-The active voice is clearer and more easily generates a click by addressing the target directly.
-Each sentence deploys a specific verb and makes the user the subject.
-In other words, you show that he is performing the action.
-On the other hand, passive voice is dull and quite demotivating.
-Active voice sentences are the easiest to understand because readers can see right away who is doing the action.
+The active voice is clearer and more easily generates a click by addressing the target directly Each sentence deploys a precise verb and makes the user the subject.
+In other words, you show that he’s performing the action.
+On the other hand, passive voice is dull and rather demotivating.Active-form sentences are the easiest to understand because readers immediately see who’s doing the action.

 • Be concise/precise